Juchar/color-picker-field/README.md

 ## Running demos and tests in a browser

+## Running demos and tests in a browser

 1. Fork the `color-picker-field` repository and clone it locally.

-1. Make sure you have [npm](https://www.npmjs.com/) and [Bower](https://bower.io) installed.
+2. Make sure you have [npm](https://www.npmjs.com/) installed.

-1. When in the `color-picker-field` directory, run `npm install` and then `bower install` to install dependencies.
+3. When in the `color-picker-field` directory, run `npm install` to install dependencies.

-1. Make sure you have [polymer-cli](https://www.npmjs.com/package/polymer-cli) installed globally: `npm i -g polymer-cli`.
+4. Make sure you have [polymer-cli](https://www.npmjs.com/package/polymer-cli) installed globally: `npm i -g polymer-cli`.

-1. Run `npm start`, browser will automatically open the component API documentation.
+5. Run `npm start`, browser will automatically open the component API documentation.

-1. You can also open demo or in-browser tests by adding **demo** or **test** to the URL, for example:
+6. You can also open demo or in-browser tests by adding **demo** or **test** to the URL, for example:

   - http://127.0.0.1:3000/components/color-picker-field/demo
   - http://127.0.0.1:3000/components/color-picker-field/test